When it comes to the stock market, there are so many myths out there.

 The most important criterion in a profitable investment is quality.
 Always.
 You want to invest in a good stock, whether you can afford one share or 1,000 shares.

-You’re much better off investing in fewer shares of a better, more expensive stock (as long as you follow the Fast Start Stock Checklist to know it’s a safe investment) than lots of shares of a cheap, crappy stock.
+You’re much better off investing in fewer shares of a better, more expensive stock (as long as you follow our 10 Must-Have Stock Criteria to know it’s a financially strong company) than lots of shares of a cheap, crappy stock.

 Another myth is that big, well-known companies don’t produce good returns.
 Everybody thinks they need to find the next Starbucks — the little-known stock that’s just about to explode — to make a lot of money.